JetBrains/guide/site/javascript/tutorials/eleventy-tsx/setup/index.md

 ![Viewing the site in the dev server URL](./01b.png)

-The build also generated an `_site` directory at the root with build output.
+The build also generated an `_site` directory at the root with the build output.
 You can tell the IDE not to index this directory by right-clicking, choosing `Mark directory as...` and choosing `Excluded`.

 There's our start: a very simple 11ty setup and site.